Eliel had a son.

 Across the square, and covered in even more scaffolding than you see in front of the Theater, is one of the buildings of the Finnish National Gallery – the Ateneum.
 (Like all of the Nordic countries, Finland has a very short construction season so cranes and scaffolding are common July sights.)
 The bulk of the art displayed in the Ateneum is Finnish and spans styles and periods from 18th century rococo portraiture to some of the more experimental art movements of the 20th century.
 One interesting note is that in 1903 the museum acquired the painting Street in Auvers-sur-Oise by Vincent Van Gogh.
 Why interesting, you wonder?
 Interesting because, with this acquisition, it became the world’s first museum to own a Van Gogh painting.

-Unfortunately, my time in Helsinki is, like my body as I age, growing shorter and I thought a to visit the Ateneum unwise.
+Unfortunately, my time in Helsinki is, like my body as I age, growing shorter and I thought a visit to the Ateneum unwise.
 Instead, with the rain slowly becoming intermittent, I decided to simply wander about a bit and try to enjoy some of the varied architecture that characterizes this city while generally heading back toward the harbor.
 (Here again is a link to the photos from the afternoon.)

 For better or worse, my walk wouldn’t include the area known as Merihaka because, although it doesn’t appear to be too far, if I’m reading the map correctly (and this is not always a certainty), it’s in the opposite direction of where I ultimately need to go.
 Merihaka, as I understood it from briefly reading about Helsinki, is an architecturally controversial neighborhood in the city because it typifies the concrete block functionality characteristic of the 1970s.